What is IVIg?

 - low back pain

 If these symptoms happen during the infusion, it will be slowed down or stopped.
-The symptoms usually settle quickly.
+The symptoms normally settle quickly.

 You’ll be monitored while you’re having the treatment, but you should report any new symptoms during or after the infusion to a healthcare professional.

-If possible, you’ll be given the same brand of IVIg, such as Flebogamma or Octagam, every time you have an infusion to reduce the likelihood of a reaction.
-However, sometimes problems with the supply of IVIg will mean that another brand has to be used.
+You’ll usually be given the same brand of IVIg, such as Flebogamma or Octagam, every time you have it to reduce the likelihood of a reaction.

-All blood donors for IVIg are carefully tested for any diseases that could be passed on to you, such as hepatitis B, and they’re only able to donate if their blood is safe.
+All blood donors for IVIg are carefully tested for certain diseases that could be passed on to you, such as hepatitis B, and they are only able to donate if their blood is safe.
 However, it's impossible to completely rule out the risk of passing on some infections.

 Sometimes people having IVIg may experience the following side effects, but all of these can be treated: